barkstone2/vault-to-blog/README.md

 A Community Plugin for [Obsidian.md](https://obsidian.md/) to publish your vault or directory to GitHub Pages Blog.
 > This plugin is currently in beta, so it only offers a limited set of features at the moment.

+> This plugin may not work properly on Windows.
+I have only tested it on a Mac.

 ## Prerequisites
 - Create a GitHub Repository
   - You need to first create a GitHub repository that will be used for GitHub Pages.
+  - The name of repository should be `<username>.github.io`.
+  - For more detailed information, please refer to point 3 in [this documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 - Set GitHub Pages to Use GitHub Actions
   - In the repository’s settings, go to Pages and set the Build and deployment source to GitHub Actions.
   - For more detailed information, please refer to [GitHub Pages Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).